 13. Survey follow-up

-Collecting employee feedback via surveys isn’t just valuable for the information it provides.
-The interaction itself can also have a positive impact, when employees see that their input has been acknowledged and acted on by senior leadership.
+Collecting employee feedback with employee engagement surveys isn’t just valuable for the information it provides.
+The interaction itself can also have a positive impact, when employees see that their constructive feedback has been acknowledged and acted on by senior leadership.
 This driver is also connected to communication, covered earlier in this list.

-Having adequate training to do the job is an important foundational component of employee engagement.
+Having adequate training to do the job is an important foundational component of professional development and employee engagement.

 15. Trust in leadership